 #3- Ask this question- "How else can I help you today”?
 And it may not have anything to do with your business, but it has everything to do with theirs.
 Who can you connect them with to solve a problem that they may be experiencing?
 What you are doing is building value for you and your company.
 If they can think of you as an expert and someone who can help them achieve their objectives, you are making them feel better about themselves and your company at the same time.

-#4- Handle last minute requests with… Professionalism.
+#4- Handle last-minute requests with… Professionalism.
 That can be challenging at times, especially when clients change their minds and orders… a lot.
 But all of us can pick up poor body language cues and non-verbal communication, even on the phone.
-Make sure your people handle these requests with a smile on their face, no matter what they may be really thinking about your customer.
+Make sure your people handle these requests with a smile on their faces, no matter what they may be really thinking about your customer.